nya-furball/gpgs/README.md

 # gpgs

-A user-friendly script to secure synchronous communications using ephemeral GPG keys.
+A user-friendly script to secure synchronous communications using ephemeral GPG keys and protect against client compromise in the future.

 ### DISCLAIMER:

 This tool is provided without any liability to the author or contributors of this project. </br>This tool and GPG are NOT SILVER BULLETS.
-Understand your situation, what you are trying accomplish, who are you up against and what can your adversaries do.
-The author of the program is NOT a cryptographer, nor can they offer professional advice in situations where lives are endangered due to disclosure of information/metadata and/or compromises in operational security.
+Understand your situation, what you are trying accomplish, who are you up against and what can your adversaries do. </br>The author of the program is NOT a cryptographer, nor can they offer professional advice in situations where lives are endangered due to disclosure of information/metadata and/or compromises in operational security.
+If you are up against well funded and determined adversaries (eg. nation states), DO NOT RELY ON JUST THIS SCRIPT!
+THIS TOOL CANNOT PROTECT YOU AGAINST TORTURE!

 This tool is intended to be used by users with: